Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 They are right for bloggers who want to keep their blogs loading ultra fast, web developers who need a vigorous environment for their custom code, or business owners who want a smooth-running online store.

-That said, however, Kinsta is not for everyone due to its expensive price tag and focus in WordPress website.
+That said, however, Kinsta is not for everyone due to its expensive price tag (compare market rates here) and focus in WordPress website.

 As mentioned, Kinsta is great but it's obviously not for everyone.
 Here are some recommended alternatives if Kinsta is not right for you: